 Saved Replies - pre-written, stored answers to the questions that are commonly asked by your guests.

-ITTT - pre-written, stored rules for our receptionists on how and with whom to communicate.
+ITTT - pre-written, stored rules for our experts on how and with whom to communicate.